Qrucial/QRUCIAL-DAO/README.md

 <p align="center">
   <img src="/docs/media/qrucial.gif">
 </p>
 QRUCIAL DAO is a web3 security toolsuite and reputation system.
 Use node-setup.sh to install and to update full nodes.
-Currently the project is in beta mode.
+Currently the project is in testing mode.

 ## 💡 High Level Summary:
 Built on top of Substrate, Qrucial DAO is a transparent security audit and auditor reputation system, issuing non-transferable NFTs to the audited systems themselves.
 We are running most of the login on-chain and execute tools off-chain.

 ## ⚙️  Live testnet
-You can see and test a live, beta full-node on [Qrucial.io](https://qrucial.io/).
+You can see and test a live, full-node on [Qrucial.io](https://qrucial.io/).

 ## ⚙️  Tool execution flow:
 Audit request on front-end &#9658; Validation and hash verification of project package &#9658; Listing in QDAO state &#9658; Event triggers ExoTool (automated execution started) &#9658; Manual audit by auditor &#9658; Reporting &#9658; Reports are open to be challenges